 Over the past few years, we’ve tried growing vines to shelter parts of the garden and the house with mixed success.
 Our most successful was a Passionfruit that covered the bedrooms and the path in front of them.
-This got sick this year and died back too far to provide shade, so has been cut right back in the hopes that it will come back next year.
+This got sick and died back too far to provide shade, so has been removed and replaced with Hops and Madeira vines.

 Different vines provide different amounts of protection.
 Apparently, Grape vines transpire the most water and so are the best air conditioners in that sense.
 They are lush and provide food too.
 One of their main benefits is that they are very, very hardy.
 As time passes, we will grow more grape vines near to the house and along fence lines.

-Honeysuckle and Jasmine hug the wall near to the bedrooms.
-They are on wooden trellises and protect the house as well as spreading their beautiful perfumes.
+Jasmine hugs the wall near to the main bedroom, it is on a wooden trellis and protects the house as well as spreads its beautiful perfume.
 Two bonuses!